-My research focuses on the epistemic status of empirical evidence in cosmology.
-Due to the complexity of the evolution of the universe, and the exponential growth of cosmological and astrophysical observations throughout the 20th century, cosmology raises new questions about empirical evidence for philosophers of science.
-What epistemic justification underpins the generation of empirical data in a scientific field with a remote and exotic target?
-And how can that data be amalgamated or serve in theory testing?
-My work draws on and contributes to insights from general philosophy of science as well as to the nascent field of philosophy of cosmology.
+My philosophical work focuses on the epistemic status of empirical evidence in cosmology and astrophysics, with a particular focus on dark matter research.
+Due to the complexity of the evolution of the universe, and the exponential growth of cosmological and astrophysical observations throughout the 20th century, cosmology and astrophysics can shed new light on ongoing debates in philosophy of science.
+My work draws on and contributes to insights from general philosophy of science as well as to the nascent fields of history and philosophy of cosmology and astrophysics.

-Evidence Evaluation: Anomalies in Cosmology A second research area is centered on anomalies in cosmology.
-Anomalies present a recurring challenge for philosophers of science: when does an apparent discrepancy between a theoretical prediction and an empirical observation or between different empirical observations constitute a genuine anomaly (and thus a problem for the theory), and are there contexts where it can temporarily be ignored for the pursuit of other goals?
+Evidence Evaluation: Anomalies on Galactic Scales A second research area is centered on the small-scale challenges in cosmology.
+These small-scale challenges are an instance of a recurring challenge for philosophers of science: when does an apparent discrepancy between a theoretical prediction and an empirical observation or between different empirical observations constitute a genuine anomaly (and thus a problem for the theory), and are there contexts where it can temporarily be ignored for the pursuit of other goals?
 Although many attempts have been made in the past, it seems impossible to formulate universally applicable necessary and sufficient conditions to distinguish the two situations above.
-Instead, I draw on the history of cosmological practice to make headway on the question of anomalies.
+Instead, I draw on the history of cosmological practice to make headway on the question of anomalies in context of cosmology and astrophysics.

 |